If you are a California resident, please see the additional Privacy Notice for your region.

 We may collect personal data about you from the following sources:

 - Directly from you.
-This is information you provide to us over the phone, in person, by email, through forms on our website, or other communication methods.
+This is information you provide to us over the phone (calls may be recorded for quality and training purposes), in person, by email, through forms on our website, or other communication methods.

 - From an agent/third party acting on your behalf. [e.g. from one of our recruitment agencies]